gray-wave/help-desk/README.md

 ---
 # ***help-desk***
-Learning Repository for Academic Help <br>
+Learning Repository for Academic Help
-Began in 2025 by Gray Wave<br>
+Began in 2025 by Gray Wave
 ---
 <h2>Directory Navigation</h2>
 <p>First, select whichever chapter you are on in the book.
 Then; <br>